-- 3.3.1 The additions and modifications which will change the dynamic behaviour of the test dummies from Part 572E specification dummies are: - 3.3.1.1 Ford 45 degree dorsi-flexion ankles/feet with rubber bump stops and padded heels are fitted. - 3.3.1.2 Roller ball-bearing knees, such as those supplied by ASTC, shall be fitted. - 3.3.2 Extra instrumentation is also fitted such as enhanced instrumented lower legs and a 6-axis neck.
-See Section 4 for a full instrumentation list. - 3.3.3 Foam neck shields, such as those supplied by ASTC, must be fitted to the driver and passenger if a frontal protection airbag is present.
+- 3.3.1 The additions and modifications which will change the dynamic behaviour of the test dummies from Part 572E specification dummies are: - 3.3.2 Roller ball-bearing knees shall be fitted.

+- 3.3.3 Extra instrumentation is also fitted such as enhanced instrumented lower legs and a 6-axis neck.
+See Section 4 for a full instrumentation list. - Foam neck shields (Part 93051-1-DN or equivalent) must be fitted to the driver and passenger if a frontal protection airbag is present.